 |

-Five armored cruisers and eight protected cruisers Infanta Maria Teresa
+Five armored cruisers and eight protected cruisers of the Spanish Navy

 Commerce raiders were feared and the Spanish torpedo boats , ( torpedo boats had sunk many ships in the Sino-Japanese war ) were a source of consternation to the American navy .
 Like the Imperial Chinese, which was also very strong on paper against the Japanese navy in the first Sino-Japanese War a few years before in 1894-5, the reality of war revealed its great shortcomings .